๐Ÿ’กIntro to Intellectual Property

 • Actual use means the mark appears on goods sold or transported, or in the sale/advertising of services, in a way that affects interstate commerce

-• Intent-to-use applications allow applicants to reserve a mark before actual use, but registration won't issue until the applicant demonstrates bona fide use
+• Intent-to-use (ITU) applications allow applicants to reserve a mark before actual use, but registration won't issue until the applicant demonstrates bona fide use

-• Token use is insufficient—the use must be genuine commercial activity, not a sham transaction designed solely to secure rights
+• Token use is insufficient.
+The use must be genuine commercial activity, not a sham transaction designed solely to secure rights.

 Avoiding Consumer Confusion